 - 1/2 teaspoon Star Anise

-- 2 teaspoon Soy Sauce can use Tamari, a gf soy sauce
+- 2 teaspoons Soy Sauce can use Tamari, a gf soy sauce

 - 1/2 cup Shredded Carrot